Origins of the Breed

 Deliberate matings for the blue factor followed, and more blue animals were found in white Texel flocks.
 By 1983, there were 11 flocks with 213 blue sheep.

-With the formation of a breed society for these sheep in Holland (Stamboek Blauwe Texelaar), numbers have now risen to 6,500 sheep in 250 flocks.
-This society continues to register Blue Texels born to white Texel parents.
+With the formation of a breed society for these sheep in Holland (Stamboek Blauwe Texelaar), numbers have now risen to 8,000 sheep in 300 flocks.

 Blue Texel flocks in Britain have now been formed both by importation and from blue sheep born in British white pedigree Texel flocks.
-There are now 50 registered flocks in all parts of the United Kingdom.
+There are now around 300 registered flocks in all parts of the United Kingdom.

 What are Blue Texels?